 There are probably more misconceptions and misunderstandings about food and cooking than any other aspect of Breath of the Wild.
 This article sets out to clarify a few basic concepts and principles, so you can make the best use of the resources you’re gathered.
-Some of what I say here may seem obvious if you’ve already clocked up a few hours playing BotW, but understanding these key ideas will help you avoid wasting those precious goodies!
+Understanding these key ideas will help you avoid wasting those precious goodies!

 Food items you have gathered are stored in the Materials section of the inventory and can be used in 3 main ways: